Deus13/WarmFood/README.md

 # Warm Food

-Makes MRE autoheat up on first open and gives the player a warming up buff.
+Makes MRE auto heat up on first open and gives the player a warming up buff.
 Meat and fish now to give a warming up buff when still warm from cooking.
 Also add a multiplier for the calories of meat and fish.
 For those of you how dont aggree whit the engergy density of the meat ingame.

 Everthing customizable in the ModSettings.